 During one of her shifts, Janelle took a call from a repeat customer who wanted to know when Janelle was next scheduled to be at the library because the individual wanted Janelle’s help on a specific task.

 “I love being a Digital Literacy volunteer because it connects me to the community,” Janelle says.
 “I’m from Rochester.
 I love Rochester.
 I always want to give back to Rochester.
-This program is important because knowledge is power; that may sounds cliché, but it is my truth.
+This program is important because knowledge is power; that may sound cliché, but it is my truth.
 People need digital literacy skills and there are a lot of people who don’t have access.
 I don’t know of any other service that’s out there that’s doing this.”

 Volunteers like Janelle allow the Digital Literacy program to help hundreds of individuals in Monroe County and make a lasting impact on their lives.
 Thank you, Janelle.